HausDAO/daohaus-web/README.md

 # daohaus-web

-TBD
-SNAFU
-FUBAR

-Hackathon project. took too many shortcuts, this repo will need to be redone
+Hackathon project.
+Needs some work.

 Still needs your support